sebastianspicker/phyphox-arduino-classroom-kit/.github/ISSUE_TEMPLATE/bug_report.md

 This page keeps the current bug_report guidance concise after earlier rough notes.

 ## Development
-- Aligned local and CI checks for the main flow.
+- Reduced surprise in the the main flow release checks.

+- Earlier scratch notes were compressed into the current guidance.

 ## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.